Israeli offensive shifts to crowded southern Gaza, driving up death toll despite evacuation orders

-KHAN YOUNIS, Gaza Strip (AP) — Israel pounded targets in the crowded southern half of the Gaza Strip on Saturday and ordered more neighborhoods designated for attack to evacuate, driving up the death toll even as the United States and others urged it to do more to protect Gaza civilians.
+KHAN YOUNIS, Gaza Strip (AP) — Israel pounded targets in the crowded southern half of the Gaza Strip on Saturday and ordered more neighborhoods designated for attack to evacuate, driving up the death toll even as the United States and others urged it to do more to protect Gaza civilians a day after a truce collapsed.

-At least 200 Palestinians have been killed since the fighting resumed Friday morning following a weeklong truce with the territory's ruling militant group Hamas, according to the Health Ministry in Gaza.
+At least 200 Palestinians have been killed since the fighting resumed Friday morning following the weeklong truce with the territory's ruling militant group Hamas, according to the Health Ministry in Gaza.
+Several homes were hit across Gaza on Saturday, with multiple casualties reported in a strike that flattened a house on the outskirts of Gaza City.

 Separately, the ministry announced that the overall death toll in Gaza since the Oct.
-7 start of the Israel-Hamas war surpassed 15,200, a sharp jump from the previous count of more than 13,300.
-The ministry had stopped issuing daily updates of the overall toll on Nov.
+7 start of the Israel-Hamas war surpassed 15,200, a sharp jump from the previous count of more than 13,300 on Nov.
+20. The ministry stopped issuing daily updates of the overall toll on Nov.
 11, following war-related disruptions of connectivity and hospital operations.

-The ministry does not differentiate between civilians and combatants, but said Saturday that 70% of the dead were women and children.
-It said more than 40,000 people were wounded over the past two months.
+The ministry does not differentiate between civilians and combatants, but it said Saturday that 70% of the dead were women and children.
+It also said more than 40,000 people had been wounded since the start of the war.

-With the collapse of the temporary truce, Israel had been urged by the United States, its closest ally, to do more to protect Palestinian civilians.
+With the end of the truce, Israel has been urged by the United States, its closest ally, to do more to protect Palestinian civilians.

 The appeal came after a blistering air and ground offensive in the first weeks of the war devastated large areas of northern Gaza, killing thousands of Palestinians and displacing hundreds of thousands.
-Some 2 million Palestinians, almost the entire population of Gaza, are now crammed into the southern half of the territory.
+Some 2 million Palestinians, almost the entire population of Gaza, are now crammed into the territory's southern half.

-It was not clear if Israel’s military would heed appeals made Friday by U.S. Secretary of State Antony Blinken for more surgical strikes as it shifts its focus to southern Gaza.
-French President Emmanuel Macron told reporters at the COP28 climate conference in Dubai on Saturday that while he acknowledges Israel’s right to defend itself, “there is no right to attack civilians.”

-Several houses and buildings were hit.
-At least nine people, including three children, were killed in a strike on a house in the city of Deir al-Balah in the south, according to the hospital where the bodies were taken.
+At least nine people, including three children, were killed in a strike on a house in Deir al-Balah city in the south, according to the hospital where the bodies were taken.
 The hospital also received seven bodies of others killed in overnight airstrikes, including two children.

+In northern Gaza, an airstrike flattened a residential building hosting displaced families in the urban refugee camp of Jabaliya on the outskirts of Gaza City.
+The strike on the multi-story building left dozens dead or wounded, said residents Hamza Obeid and Amal Radwan.

+“There was a loud bang, then the building turned into a pile of rubble,” Obeid said.

 Meanwhile, Palestinian militant groups in Gaza said they fired a barrage of rockets on southern Israel.
 Sirens were heard in communities near the Gaza Strip but there were no immediate reports of damage or injuries.

+In the clearest sign yet that a return to negotiations for further truces was unlikely, Prime Minister Benjamin Netanyahu directed negotiators to return to Israel.

-Along with the resumption of fighting, the military published an online map carving up the Gaza Strip into hundreds of numbered parcels and asked residents to familiarize themselves with the parcel number of their location ahead of evacuation warnings.
+With the resumption of fighting, the Israeli military published an online map carving up the Gaza Strip into hundreds of numbered parcels and asked residents to familiarize themselves with the number of their location ahead of evacuation warnings.

+One Khan Younis resident said a neighbor received a call from the Israeli army warning that houses in the area would be hit and everyone should leave.
+“We told them, ‘We have nothing here, why do you want to strike it?’" said the resident, Hikmat al-Qidra.
+They eventually left, and al-Qidra said the house was destroyed.

-The maps and leaflets generated panic, fear and confusion, especially in the crowded south.
-Unable to go back to northern Gaza or neighboring Egypt, their only escape is to move around within the 220-square-kilometer (85-square-mile) area.
+The maps and leaflets generated panic and confusion, especially in the crowded south.
+Unable to go to northern Gaza or neighboring Egypt, their only escape is to move around within the 220-square-kilometer (85-square-mile) area.

-"There is no place to go," said Emad Hajar, who fled with his wife and three children from the northern town of Beit Lahia a month ago to seek refuge in Khan Younis.
+"There is no place to go," said Emad Hajar, who fled with his wife and three children from the north a month ago to Khan Younis.
 "They expelled us from the north, and now they are pushing us to leave the south."

-Amal Radwan, who sheltered in the urban Jabaliya refugee camp in northern Gaza, said she was not aware of such a map, adding that she and many others in the shelter are not able to leave because of the relentless bombardment.
-“We won’t leave," she said.
-"Here is death and there is death.”
+Amal Radwan, who sheltered in the Jabaliya refugee camp, said she wasn't aware of such a map, adding that she and many others were not able to leave because of the relentless bombardment.
+“Here is death and there is death," she said.

-Amjad Abu Taha, a Palestinian teacher from Gaza City, alleged that Israel is trying to deceive the world by suggesting Gaza residents have the opportunity to seek safety.
-“But all knows that no place is safe in Gaza," he said.

-For families of remaining hostages, the truce’s collapse was a blow to hopes their loved ones could be the next out after days of seeing others freed.
+For families of remaining hostages, the truce’s collapse was a blow to hopes that their loved ones could be the next out.
 A 70-year-old woman held by Hamas was declared dead on Saturday, according to her kibbutz, bringing the total number of known dead hostages to eight.

 During the truce, Israel freed 240 Palestinians from its prisons.
-Most of those released from both sides were women and children.
+Most of those released by both sides were women and children.

-The war began after the Oct.
-7 attack by Hamas and other militants, who killed about 1,200 people, mostly civilians, in southern Israel and took around 240 people captive.

-U.S. Vice President Kamala Harris, who was in Dubai on Saturday for the COP28 climate conference, was expected to outline proposals with regional leaders to "put Palestinian voices at the center" of planning the next steps for the Gaza Strip after the conflict, according to the White House.
-President Joe Biden's administration has been emphasizing the need for an eventual two-state solution, with Israel and a Palestinian state coexisting.

-Magdy reported from Cairo, Rising from Bangkok.
+Magdy reported from Cairo and Rising reported from Bangkok.
 Associated Press writer Julia Frankel in Jerusalem contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war